 George had to twist Doreen’s arm as the latter wasn’t sure about taking on the position of an elf, but the Christmas spirit took over and the couple spent Saturday collecting money and welcoming guests to Santa’s grotto.
 “It was such a lovely atmosphere, people truly entered into the spirit of the day,” George comments.

 “It was a great thing to get involved in,” Doreen agrees; “We join in as many activities as we can here at the village, everybody is so friendly and you do get out what you put in, so it’s important to involve yourself.”

-The couple, originally from London, who have been married for over 60 years, moved to the ExtraCare village after deciding they may face issues growing older in their Bristol home.
+The couple, originally from London, who have been married for over 60 years, moved to the ExtraCare retirement community after deciding they may face issues growing older in their Bristol home.
 The pair wanted somewhere with social facilities and as the village in Stoke was being built when they made their decision, they chose their new home after visiting the show apartment.
 George admits; “We did a lot of soul-searching at the time, but we have absolutely no doubt now that we’ve done the right thing.”